 Winter Activities

-Even under a blanket of snow, Creamer's Field remains a vibrant hub for outdoor recreation.
-The multi-use trails are groomed for cross-country skiing, dog mushing, and skijoring (being pulled on skis by a dog).
-It's a fantastic way to experience the serene beauty of an Alaskan winter.
+When the snow falls, Creamer's Field transforms into a winter wonderland, offering groomed multi-use trails for cross-country skiing, skijoring, and dog mushing.
 A winter guide with a map of ski and mushing trails is available at the Visitor Center.

 Best Time to Visit

-For optimal bird viewing, early mornings and late afternoons during migration seasons offer the most activity and the best light for photography.
+Early mornings and late afternoons during migration seasons generally offer the best activity and softest light for photography.

 Where to Stay Nearby